 What is a Fixed Deposit?

 Fixed deposits are fixed-income bank deposits where you put away a lump sum for a fixed period, ranging from seven days to 20 years.
 Fixed deposits typically yield higher interest than a savings bank account.
 They earn a fixed rate of return over the tenure.
 When the interest is paid out at regular intervals – quarterly, monthly, bi-annual or annual – it is known as a non-cumulative fixed deposit.
 In contrast, a cumulative fixed deposit is one where the interest is paid at the end of the tenure, along with the principal.

 Banks, deposit-taking non-banking financial companies (NBFCs), and the post office offer fixed deposits.
 The main advantage of fixed deposits is that they offer assured returns at a predetermined interest rate, time frame, and intervals.
 In addition, they present lower to negligible risk and are a flexible investment option where you can open a deposit with a minimum amount of ₹100.

 Fixed deposits usually offer interest rates between 2.5% to 8.5%.
 You can make a premature withdrawal by paying the penalty.

 While fixed deposit returns are typically taxable, some banks offer five-year tax-saver FDs under Section 80C of the Income Tax Act.

 Liquid funds are not tax-free and do not offer any tax deduction benefits.
 Profits earned on a liquid fund redemption before three years will be added to your income and taxed as per your income tax slab.
-If you hold liquid funds for over three years, the profits are taxed as capital gains at the rate of 20%, making them tax efficient.
-This is the case with any debt fund.
+If you hold liquid funds for over three years, the profits are taxed as capital gains at the rate of 20%, making them.

 Why you should invest in FDs and Liquid Funds